Arutemisu/RSS-Feeder/README.md

 This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.11.1.

+This is a simple RSS Feeder used for test Evaluation

 ## Build & development

 Run `grunt` for building and `grunt serve` for preview.